James Harden: 2024–25 season

+2025–26 season

 On June 29, 2025, Harden declined his player option and re-signed with Los Angeles on a new two-year, $81.5 million contract.

-On November 10, 2025, Harden posted a triple‑double with 35 points (including 19 in the fourth quarter), 10 rebounds, and 11 assists in a 105–102 loss to the Atlanta Hawks.
+On November 10, Harden posted a triple-double with 35 points (including 19 in the fourth quarter), 10 rebounds, and 11 assists in a 105–102 loss to the Atlanta Hawks.
 On November 14, Harden had his 82nd career triple-double, recording 41 points, 14 rebounds, and 11 assists in a 133–127 double-overtime victory over the Dallas Mavericks.
 At 36 years and 81 days old, he became the oldest player in NBA history to record a 40‑point triple‑double, surpassing Larry Bird.
 Harden has the most triple-doubles in Clippers franchise history as well as the first 40-point triple-double in franchise history.
 On November 17, Harden scored 28 points in a 110–108 loss to the Philadelphia 76ers.
 He became the 11th player in NBA history to eclipse 28,000 career points.
+On November 22, Harden scored a Clippers franchise record 55 points—tied by Kawhi Leonard just over a month later—including a franchise record for first-quarter points with 27, while tying his career high with 10 three-pointers in a 131–116 victory over the Charlotte Hornets.
+He is now the only player to hold the single-game scoring record for multiple franchises.
+Harden also joined Stephen Curry, LeBron James, and Kobe Bryant as the only players with a 55+ point game at age 36 or older.
+This marked Harden’s 25th game scoring 50 or more points, tying Kobe Bryant for third place all-time.

+On December 6, Harden put up 34 points in a 109–106 loss to the Minnesota Timberwolves.
+He also moved past Carmelo Anthony for 10th on the league’s all-time scoring list.
+On December 20, Harden recorded a double-double with 21 points and 10 assists in a 103–88 win over the Los Angeles Lakers.
+He surpassed Andre Miller to move into 12th place on the NBA’s all-time assists list.
+On January 12, Harden posted 32 points and 10 assists in a 117–109 win over the Hornets.
+He passed Shaquille O’Neal to move into 9th place on the NBA’s all-time scoring list.
+Harden started 44 games for Los Angeles during the 2025–26 season, posting averages of 25.4 points, 4.8 rebounds, and 8.1 assists.